-1 $\mathbf{Th} \boldsymbol{\epsilon}$ e idea of this lecture 1
+1 The idea of this lecture

-1.1 Some background on behavioural macro 1
+1.1 Some background on behavioural macroeconomics 1

 1.2 The structure of the lecture 2

-Ι Er notional Economics 3
+Ι En notional Economics 3

 2 Intr roduction 3

 2.1 Some background from the psychological literature 3

 2.2 Some background from the economic literature

-2.3 Classification of emotions .1
+2.3 Classification of emotions

 3 Wh ich role do emotions play in economic research?
-3
+12

-3.1 Emotions in classical economics 4
+3.1 Emotions in classical economics 13

-3.2 Absence of emotions in Neoclassical decision making?
-5
+3.2 Absence of emotions in neoclassical decision making?
+14

-3.2.1 Preference-based approach
+3.2.1 Preference-based approach 16

-3.2.2 Choice-based approach ' 1
+3.2.2 Choice-based approach 20

 3.2.3 Emotions in neoclassical decision making or not?
-25
+24

-3.3 Emotions in behavioural economics - the current view 28
+3.3 Emotions in behavioural economics - the current view 27

-3.3.1 Back to Bentham 29
+3.3.1 Back to Bentham 28

-3.3.2 Happiness literature
+3.3.2 Happiness literature 31